Hysteroscopy is the exam of the

 Some possible complications of hysteroscopy may include:

 - Pelvic inflammatory disease

-- Tearing of the uterus (rare) or damage to the cervix
+- Tears in the uterus (rare) or damage

 - Complications from fluid or gas used to expand the uterus